 When we roam the state we come across so many things that make Minnesota special.
-Awesome trails, cool people and great places to recharge are what makes us grab the bike, the skis, the paddles or the boots and head outdoors.
+Awesome trails, cool people and great places are what makes us grab the bike, the skis, the paddles or the boots and head outdoors.
 Read about it here.

 The soft opening happened in 2020, but now there’s ten more miles on the ground at Redhead.